A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Real data applications

-Figures~\ref{fig:PCR_evolution} and~\ref{fig:Leukemia_evolution} show the evolution of empirical inclusion frequencies of the most informative variables along the number of rounds of MAdaSub for the PCR and leukemia data, respectively.
-Despite the high-dimensional model spaces and the different initializations of each chain, it is apparent that for both datasets the parallel MAdaSub algorithm provides stable estimates of posterior inclusion probabilities after a small number of rounds.
-In particular, the estimates from the parallel MAdaSub algorithm stabilize after only three rounds of 50,000 iterations (see also Figures~\ref{fig:PCR_parallel} and~\ref{fig:Leukemia_parallel} of the supplement).
-For the PCR data, all serial and parallel MAdaSub chains yield congruent and very accurate estimates of posterior inclusion probabilities after 2,500,000 iterations (Figures~\ref{fig:PCR_evolution}, \ref{fig:highdimreal_scatter} and~\ref{fig:PCR_parallel}).
-The final acceptance rates of MAdaSub for the PCR dataset are between 0.20 and 0.24, while the acceptance rates for the leukemia dataset are between 0.03 and 0.14.
+Figures~\ref{fig:PCR_evolution} and~\ref{fig:Leukemia_evolution} show that, despite the high-dimensional model spaces and the different initializations of each chain, the parallel MAdaSub algorithm provides stable estimates of posterior inclusion probabilities for both datasets after a small number of rounds.
+In particular, the estimates from the parallel MAdaSub algorithm stabilize after only three rounds of 20,000 iterations (see also Figures~I.3 and~I.4 of the Supplement).
+For the PCR data, all serial and parallel MAdaSub chains yield congruent estimates of posterior inclusion probabilities after 1,000,000 iterations (Figures~\ref{fig:PCR_evolution},~I.2 and~I.3).
+The final acceptance rates of MAdaSub for the PCR dataset are between 20\% and 22\%, while the acceptance rates for the leukemia dataset are between 3\% and 6\%.
 The smaller acceptance rates for the leukemia dataset indicate that this corresponds to a more challenging scenario (i.e.~the targeted posterior model distribution seems to be ``further away'' from an independent Bernoulli form).
-This observation is also reflected in the larger variability of the estimates from the MAdaSub chains without parallel updating (Figures~\ref{fig:Leukemia_evolution}, \ref{fig:highdimreal_scatter} and~\ref{fig:Leukemia_parallel}).
-The leukemia data application particularly illustrates the benefits of the parallel version of MAdaSub, where multiple chains with different initializations sequentially explore different regions of the model space, but exchange the information after each round of 50,000 iterations, increasing the speed of convergence of the proposal probabilities to the posterior inclusion probabilities.
+This observation is also reflected in the larger variability of the estimates from the MAdaSub chains without parallel updating (Figures~\ref{fig:Leukemia_evolution},~I.2 and~I.4).
+The leukemia data application particularly illustrates the benefits of the parallel version of MAdaSub, where multiple chains with different initializations sequentially explore different regions of the model space, but exchange the information after each round of 20,000 iterations, increasing the speed of convergence of the proposal probabilities to the posterior inclusion probabilities.